A sore throat is right up there with a stuffy or runny nose on the list of common symptoms. But common doesn’t equal

 Other symptoms of tonsillitis are red, swollen tonsils; white or yellow patches on the tonsils; pain when swallowing; and fever.
 Tonsillitis is usually caused by a virus, which means it should clear up on its own, but if your child’s symptoms haven’t improved in 48 hours or he or she is experiencing the aches and pains that go along with strep, your child should see your pediatrician.

 But most of the time, a sore throat, while painful and inconvenient, is nothing to be overly concerned about.
 Sore throats often are a symptom of hay fever or allergies.
-They also are common in the winter, when the air is dry.
-If you sleep with your mouth open or snore, you may wake up with a sore throat, and the solution may be as simple as a humidifier, or, if you were at a concert or loud party or club the night before, chances are good you strained your vocal cords.
+They are also common in the winter, when the air is dry.
+If you sleep with your mouth open or snore, you may wake up with a sore throat, and the solution may be as simple as a humidifier.
+If you were at a concert or loud party or club the night before, chances are good you strained your vocal cords.

-Your best bet in these cases is to practice self care, including drinking plenty of hot tea with honey and sucking on throat lozenges.
-Your sore throat is most likely caused these environmental factors or a viral infection that doesn’t require antibiotics and should start to get better on its own in a few days.
+Your best bet in these cases is to practice self-care, including drinking plenty of hot tea with honey and sucking on throat lozenges.
+Your sore throat is most likely caused by these environmental factors or a viral infection that doesn’t require antibiotics and should start to get better on its own in a few days.
 If you find you’ve lost your voice, rest your vocal cords and try not to whisper.

 Throat feeling scratchy?
 See your primary care physician to find out what the most effective treatment options are for you.